 Disregarding the credits, say you spend $20,000 each year on your card ($8,000 at restaurants, $8,000 on travel and $4,000 on miscellaneous other spending).

-With the Sapphire Preferred, that would equal 32,000 total points on dining and travel and 4,000 on everything else, for a total 36,000 points.
-That’s equivalent to about $450 in value when you redeem through Chase Ultimate Rewards with the 25 percent boost.
+With the Sapphire Preferred, that would equal 40,000 total points on general dining and travel purchases and 4,000 on everything else for a total 44,000 points.
+That’s equivalent to about $550 in value when you redeem through Chase Ultimate Rewards with the 25 percent boost.

-With the Reserve, though, your spending would bring in 48,000 points on dining and travel plus 4,000 points for your other spending for a total 52,000 points.
-With the 50 percent boost you can get when redeeming points through Chase Ultimate Rewards with the Reserve card, that’s about $780 in total value.
-Keep in mind that in order to earn the Sapphire Reserve’s 3X on dining and travel you need to earn your $300 statement credit first each year.
+With the Reserve, though, your spending would bring in 48,000 points on general dining and travel purchases and 4,000 points for your other spending, bringing you to a total of 52,000 points.
+With the 50 percent boost you can get when redeeming points through Ultimate Rewards, that’s about $780 in total value.
+Keep in mind that in order to earn the Sapphire Reserve’s 3X points on general dining and travel purchases, you first need to earn the $300 travel credit.

-Subtracting each card’s annual fee, the Preferred’s annual value is about $355 and the Reserve’s value is about $230 in this example.
-As your spending increases, though, and as you redeem the Reserve’s annual credits, the value of the card improves.
-Use your own spending as a guide to help determine which Sapphire card can help you maximize your spending.
+Using this example, and subtracting each card’s annual fee, the Preferred card’s annual value is about $455, and the Reserve’s value is about $230.
+As your spending increases, though, and as you redeem the Reserve’s annual credits and utilize the full rewards spectrum, the value of the card improves.
+Use your own spending as a guide to help determine which Sapphire card can help you best maximize your spending.

 Why you should get the Chase Sapphire Preferred Card

-If you travel a decent amount throughout the year but you’re not jetsetting every week and traveling in style isn’t your main priority, the Preferred is likely the right Sapphire card for you.
+If you travel a decent amount throughout the year but aren’t necessarily boarding a plane every few weeks (or if traveling in style isn’t your top priority), the Preferred is likely the right Sapphire card for you.
 You can earn great rewards with flexible redemptions for a reasonable $95 annual fee.
 This is an especially great card for beginners looking to dip their toes into the world of travel rewards credit cards.

 Why you should get the Chase Sapphire Reserve

-If you spend much of your time each year on a plane and you can fully maximize all the added credits and benefits offered by this card, then the Reserve is right for you.
-The $300 annual travel credit, DashPass and Lyft Pink memberships and Global Entry or TSA PreCheck reimbursement credits will easily wipe out the sizable annual fee cost.
+If you spend much of your time each year on a plane and can fully maximize all the added credits and benefits offered by this card, the Reserve is right for you.

 Anyone who already frequently spends on rideshare and delivery services, travels often and is looking for lounge access to make long airport waiting periods a little more comfortable will be happy choosing the Reserve.